Earth Month Interview: Senator Debbie Stabenow of Michigan

 —

-Senator Stabenow is the Co-Chair of the U.S. Senate’s bipartisan Great Lakes Task Force and author of the Great Lakes Restoration Initiative.
+Senator Stabenow is the Co-Chair of the US Senate’s bipartisan Great Lakes Task Force and author of the Great Lakes Restoration Initiative.
 Under her leadership, the GLRI Act was signed into law earlier this year.
-It reauthorizes the program and increases funding over 5 years.
+It reauthorizes the program and increases funding over five years.

 Tell Congress: The American Jobs Plan Will Lead Us to Climate Safety